undefinedDarkness/ricing-guide/src/asking-for-help.md

 If you can't do that, maybe ricing isn't for you.
 No harm just using a desktop environment.

 #### Getting help

+> [!IMPORTANT]
-==Found a nice article on the topic, read it!:  http://www.catb.org/esr/faqs/smart-questions.html .==
+> Found a nice article on the topic, read it!:  http://www.catb.org/esr/faqs/smart-questions.html .==

+> [!IMPORTANT]
-==SO has a guide on how to ask questions that applies to a lot of other places, https://stackoverflow.com/help/how-to-ask==
+> SO has a guide on how to ask questions that applies to a lot of other places, https://stackoverflow.com/help/how-to-ask==

 Ask for help in a community related to that one piece of software you want help for.
 Usually there is at least a GitHub discussion, an IRC chat room or a Matrix space / discord server for most things.
 Make good use of them, you'll meet developers of the software and actual users of the software there.
 Instead of asking in something like the UP server which is only mildly related to that software.